Civil Fraud: What Is it, Common Types & More.

 10 common types of civil fraud

 Civil fraud encompasses a variety of deceptive practices where one party uses misrepresentation, deception, or dishonesty to obtain an advantage over another.
-Here are some of the main types of civil fraud:

 1. Breach of contract